kubo-azu/Click-qPCR/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+The data file 'example.csv' is under the CC0 public domain.

 ## Appendix

 If you wish to report a problem, please use the Issues tab on GitHub.